fragaria/redmine-client/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve -c mock` for a dev server using data mock.
+Or set target in proxy.conf.json to an existing Redmine server and run `ng serve -c dev` for a dev server serving real data.

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding